 Some seemed reluctant to touch the sticky dough.
 But as they worked with the rolling pin and cookie cutters, the hands seemed to grow more comfortable, as if remembering.

 Vivian sighed, "I wonder if I were back in my kitchen again if I would even know how to cook a meal, now?"
 Those are the kinds of words that make me hold my breath for a moment.
 "I guess I would."
 She smiled and seemed satisfied.

-My mom was happiest looking through cook books.
-She was also glad to chime in with a little, "If I knew you were coming, I'd a baked a cake..."
+My mom was happiest, looking through cook books.
+She was also glad to chime in with some singing, "If I knew you were coming, I'd a baked a cake..."

 The next day I took the same stuff to the Quilt Kids at the Shelter.
 They were giddy about trying out the egg beater and the potato masher.
 They rolled out the wrinkles in the quilt with the rolling pin.